otrv4/otrv4/otrv4.md

 Regardless of authstate value, you should:

-  * Verify that the master signing key in the version advertisement is trusted
+  * Verify that the Cramer-Shoup public key is trusted
+  * Verify that the profile signature is valid
+  * Verify that the profile is not expired
   * Verify that the point G1*i received in the pre-key message is on curve 448
   * Verify that the X_i D-H public key is from the correct group